History of Bradley Beal in Timeline

 On December 5, 2017, Bradley Beal scored a then career-high 51 points in a 106–92 win over the Portland Trail Blazers, hitting five three-pointers and making a career-high 21 field goals.

-In the 2017–18 season, Bradley Beal recorded the 21st 1,800-point season in team history.
+In 2017-18, Bradley Beal recorded the 21st 1,800-point season in team history.

-December 31, 2017: Led Wizards to victory over Bulls
+December 31, 2017: Led Wizards to Victory Over Bulls

 January 23, 2018: Named NBA All-Star